wp-plugins/leenkme/readme.txt

 = Can I use other URL shorteners? =

-Yes, there is not a GUI interface for this yet, but if your URL shortener has a basic REST API then you can use the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
+Yes, there is now a GUI interface for this in the main leenk.me settings, but if you can still use your own custom URL shortener by using the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 2.0.1 =
+* Fixed Javascript bug causing ReTweet/RePublish/ReShare/ReFeed buttons to include slashes to escape characters.
+* Modified URL Shortener scripts, some people seem to be having trouble with the new URL shortener functionality.
+* Added POT file for translations... translations now welcome!

 = 2.0.0 =
 * Final Release of 2.0.0
 * Efficiency updates (reduced number of jQuery calls when editing post)